Cloudflare Proxy Integration

 Confirm to start the deployment process.
 This process may take several minutes.

+When you provide the integration wizard with the information above, we will create a Cloudflare Worker in your Cloudflare account.
 Cloudflare Worker will be named fingerprint-pro-cloudflare-worker-your-website-com, you will be able to see it in Cloudflare Workers Dashboard once it is deployed.

-Fingerprint Pro JS agent configuration
+Fingerprint JS agent configuration

 Once the worker is deployed, you need to configure your client-side application accordingly.
 In this step, you can choose from a variety of frameworks, platforms, and approaches.
-You can always come back to App settings -> Integrations to find code snippets for different frameworks which reflect your Cloudflare configuration setup.
+You can always come back to App settings -> Integrations to find code snippets for different frameworks that reflect your Cloudflare configuration setup.

 Code Snippets